-According to Credit Acceptance Corporation, the constitutional questions raised in Consumer Financial Services Association (CFSA) v.
-CFPB “go directly to whether the CFPB may prosecute this action”.
-In CFSA, the Fifth Circuit ruled CFPB’s funding structure is unconstitutional under the Appropriations Clause.
-The Fifth Circuit determined Congress’s decision to abdicate its appropriations power under the Constitution by ceding its power of the purse to CFPB violates the Constitution’s structural separation of powers.
+On appeal, a Fifth Circuit panel unanimously reversed, ruling CFPB’s funding structure is unconstitutional.
+The panel opined Congress’s decision to abdicate its appropriations power under the Constitution by ceding its power of the purse to CFPB violates the Constitution’s structural separation of powers.
 The Supreme Court granted CFPB’s certiorari petition on Feb.
 27, 2023.

 Amici filed its amicus brief supporting CFSA, making two main arguments.
 First, Amici argued CFPB’s funding mechanism violates the Constitution’s structural protections embodied in the separation of powers and the Appropriations Clause.
 Amici emphasized the Fifth Circuit’s decision is correct because CFPB promulgated its rule in violation of the Appropriations Clause without any legislative action to cure the constitutional defect.
 Accordingly, Amici contended the Fifth Circuit correctly vacated the rule.
 In addition, Amici asserted CFPB’s short history confirms the importance of constitutional safeguards.
 Amici highlighted CFPB has a history of overreach to the detriment of the industry and consumers.